lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 layout: post
 title: "Token Security: Stop Putting Your Users At Risk"
 description: "Access tokens are a credential that can be used by a client to access a service, like an API.
 Like any credential—passwords for instance—they should be kept safe and secure."
-longdescription: "Are you putting your users at unnecessary risk?
-If you store access tokens in your frontend app, you might be!
-Access tokens are a credential that can be used by a client to access a service, like an API.
-Like any credential—passwords for instance—they should be kept safe and secure."
 date: 2018-03-28 23:23
 category: Hot Topics, Security
 author: